huangyingting/bingo-microservices/README.md

 # Bingo - Cloud Native Showcase Application
 ## Introduction
-Bingo is a short URL application based on microservice's architecture.
-It helps you create and share branded links at a scale.
+Bingo is an URL shortener application based on microservices architecture.
+It is designed to create and share tiny URLs at a scale.

-The purpose of creating this short URL application for cloud native showcase is, the business logic of generating and using a short URL could be simple or complicated at both time, which gives us enough space to demo a few of cloud native design principles.
+The purpose of creating this URL shortener application for cloud native showcase is, the business logic of generating and using a short URL could be simple or complicated at both time, it gives us enough space to demo a few of cloud native design principles.

 Below high-level architecture diagram shows all related components and services
 ![high-level-design](./docs/images/Bingo-Design.svg)

-- **BF** - Singal Page Application (SPA), a frontend application written in JavaScript with React.js who provides web UI to create and manage short URL.
+- **BF** - Single page application (SPA), a frontend application written in react.js who provides modern web UI to create and manage short URLs.
-- **BS** - Bingo service, core service written in Golang provides API to create, update, delete and get short URL, this service also serves as HTTP server to redirect URL.
+- **BS** - Bingo service, core service written in golang provides API to create, update, delete and get short URLs, it is also a HTTP server to redirect URL, protect bot attack and generate summary for URL.
-- **BE** - Bingo Extract service, is a service written in Python where you can find out where the shortened URL will take you to before clicking on the link.
+- **BE** - Bingo extract service, URL summary service written in python, where you can get an overview of the short URL before click it, it is useful in blocking malicious short URL.
-- **BI** - Bingo Intelligence service, is a service written in Golang that provides detailed statistics for your short URL, such as clicks, end user geo distributions etc.
+- **BI** - Bingo intelligence service, is a service written in golang that provides detailed statistics for your short URL, such as clicks, end user geo distributions etc.
-- **BG** - Bingo Geo service, geo location service written in Golang translates end user IP address to country and city.
+- **BG** - Bingo geo service, is a geo location service written in golang who translates end user IP address to country and city.
 - **GoWitness** - [A website screenshot utility](https://github.com/sensepost/gowitness) written in Golang.

 ## Features
-- Multiple database types of support, including SQLite (testing purpose), MySQL, Postgres, SQL Server and Mongodb.
+- Support multiple databases as the backend storage, including sqlite (testing purpose), mysql, postgres, microsoft sql server and mongodb.

-- Observability support, all microservices support logging, metrics (Prometheus exporter), and tracing (Jaeger based distributed tracing support).
+- Observability support, all microservices support logging, metrics (prometheus exporter), and distributed tracing (jaeger based).

-- AAD authentication & authorization support, BS APIs are protected by oauth so only validated user can call those APIs to create, edit, update, and delete.
+- AAD authentication & authorization support, BS APIs are protected by oauth so only validated user can call API.

-- REST, GRPC and WebSocket.
+- REST and grpc API as well as websocket support.
 REST API is exposed for external use, internally, BE and BI services support GRPC.
-WebSocket is enabled on BS service to send back server updated message.
+Websocket is enabled on BS service to send back server updated message.

 - Message queue, RabbitMQ provides message exchange between BS and BI services.
-BS service publishes click stream to RabbitMQ, and BI service subscribes to click stream.
+BS service publishes clickstream to RabbitMQ, and BI service subscribes to clickstream data.

 - Unique alias generator, when create a short URL, a 8 characters alias will be generated, Bingo supports a [sonyflake](https://github.com/sony/sonyflake) based algorithm to generate this alias.

-- Distributed lock, when generating alias, the algorithm requires a unique machine ID so no duplicated alias will be generated from each machine, ETCD distributed lock is used here to provide this capability.
+- Distributed lock, when generate alias, the algorithm requires a unique machine ID so no duplicated alias will be generated from each machine, ETCD distributed lock is used here to provide this capability.

-- Caching and bloom filter support, on top of database layer, BS service also uses Redis for caching and bloom filter to protect database from overloading.
+- Caching and bloom filter support, on top of database layer, BS service also uses redis for caching and bloom filter to protect database from overloading.

-- Tag suggestion, BS uses Elasticsearch to store short URL tags and provide tag suggestion based on existing tags - a seamless search as you type experience.
+- Tag suggestion, BS uses elastic search to store short URL tags and provide tag suggestion based on existing tags - a seamless search as you type experience.

 - Natural language processing, BE uses NLP to extract web URL's keywords and summary.

 ## How to build and run
-### Prerequisite
+### Prerequisite - AAD/AAD B2C
-Bingo replies on AAD to provide authentication & authorization, the application itself is pre-configured with an AAD tenant already, if you prefer to use your own AAD tenant, below are the brief steps
+Bingo replies on AAD to provide authentication & authorization, follow below steps to register bingo frontend and backend app from AAD or AAD B2c tenant
 - Create an AAD or AAD B2C tenant
-- Associate a custom domain name
+- Register a SPA AAD client application(used by BF, frontend) and an API application(used by BS, backend)
+- Create scopes for API application then assign those socpes as API permissions to SPA application
+- Record client application id, scopes and oauth2 endpoint, those information are required to configure bf frontend and BS service.
 - Add a few of users into the tenant
-- Register AAD client application(used by BF) and api application(used by BS)
-- Create scopes for api application then assign those socpes as API permissions to client application
-- Record client application id, scopes and oauth2 endpoint, those information are required to configure client app and BS service.
-For more details, refer to js/bf/src/Global.js and go/app/bs/configs/config.yaml

 References
 1. [Register a Microsoft Graph application](https://docs.microsoft.com/en-us/azure/active-directory-b2c/microsoft-graph-get-started?tabs=app-reg-ga)
 2. AAD [Single-page application: App registration](https://docs.microsoft.com/en-us/azure/active-directory/develop/scenario-spa-app-registration), AAD B2C [Register a single-page application (SPA) in Azure Active Directory B2C](https://docs.microsoft.com/en-us/azure/active-directory-b2c/tutorial-register-spa)
 3. AAD [Protected web API: App registration](https://docs.microsoft.com/en-us/azure/active-directory/develop/scenario-protected-web-api-app-registration), AAD B2C [Add a web API application to your Azure Active Directory B2C tenant](https://docs.microsoft.com/en-us/azure/active-directory-b2c/add-web-api-application?tabs=app-reg-ga)

+### Prerequisite - Google reCAPTCHA
+Bingo relies on [Google reCAPTCHA](https://www.google.com/recaptcha/about/) for bot protection, please create a reCAPTCHA from reCAPTCHA admin portal, and record SITE KEY as well as SECRET KEY.

 ### Build and run locally
 1. Clone the repo,